The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 Autism and Other Neurodiverse Conditions

-All of the adventure activities at ThreePeaks Ascent are conducted in a group setting including group therapy.
+All of the adventure experiences at ThreePeaks Ascent are conducted in a group setting, including group therapy.
 They all require cooperation, communication, collaboration, and conflict resolution.
 These are all skills that many of our neurodiverse students are working on while at ThreePeaks Ascent.

 • Adventure therapy is a group-driven process that is, by nature, flexible and adaptable to the specific needs of the group and individuals within it.

-• Adventure therapy is a here-and-now approach that creates space for youth to cognitively process how behaviors and feelings experienced in the moment relate to participants’ lives beyond the treatment setting.
+• Adventure therapy is a here-and-now approach that creates space for youth to cognitively process how behaviors and feelings experienced in the moment relate to participants’ lives beyond the natural setting.

 Karoff et al. sum up the value of Adventure Therapy in treatment for those on the autism spectrum writing, “The power of Adventure Therapy lies in experiencing real behaviors, in real-time, and reflecting on how they are either helpful or limiting to a participant's life, and then learning new ways of behaving, thinking or feeling, and providing a space to practice those new behaviors before trying them out in the real world.”